 While commercial flight simulators are best suited to yokes, a joystick is what you’ll need for combat-based flight sims.
 When choosing a joystick, the three factors to consider are precision, customization, and build quality.
-Based on this, we’ve found the top joysticks for flight sim in 2020.
+Based on this, we’ve found the top joysticks for flight sim.

 The Top-Rated Joysticks for Flight Sim